athento/athento-imaging/docs/manuals/contours.md

 These are some of the main arguments used in this module:

     - input_file: input file, can be a file path or an image (np array).
-    - contours: set of contours, preferibly detected by detect_contours
+    - contours: set of contours, preferably detected by detect_contours
     - contour, cnt1, cnt2: single contours.